tankred-saanum/Cognitive-maps-for-rewards/README.md

 # Cognitive maps for generalizing rewards
-This repo contains code and some figures used for running the experiment as well as the behavioural modelling in our paper "Hippocampal spatio-predictive cognitive maps adaptively guide reward generalization".
+This repo belongs to our paper "Hippocampal spatio-predictive cognitive maps adaptively guide reward generalization".
+It contains:
+- code to run the study
+- behavioural data and subject-specific parameter estimates extracted from various regions of interest
+- code to run behavioural analyses, computational modeling and imaging analyses
+- code to reproduce the main figures in the manuscript
+- group t-stat brain images reported in the paper

 ## System requirements